Alex Verdugo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The pitching staff for the Guardians has a collective 7.5 K/9, the second-worst in MLB.

-- The Guardians' 3.90 team ERA ranks 11th across all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 12th among all MLB pitching staffs.

-- The Guardians surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (24 total, 0.9 per game).

-- Plesac gets the start for the Guardians, his fifth of the season.
-He is 1-1 with a 6.50 ERA and 13 strikeouts in 18 2/3 innings pitched.
+- The Guardians are sending Allen (1-0) to the mound to make his second start of the season.

-- His last time out came on Sunday against the Miami Marlins, when the right-hander tossed five innings, surrendering three earned runs while allowing 10 hits.
+- In his last appearance on Sunday, the left-hander tossed six innings against the Miami Marlins, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.